sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/profile.md

 A *Base Profile* is available, typically from the *root* account that is used

-- to populate *User Profiles* of new user accounts on first login,
+- to populate *User Profiles* of user accounts on first login,
 - to provide settings relevant to all user accounts if JOC Cockpit is operated in *low* Security Level.

-Users can switch the *Base Profile* to using a different account from the [Settings - JOC Cockpit](/settings-joc) page.
+Users can switch the *Base Profile* to a different account from the [Settings - JOC Cockpit](/settings-joc) page.

+Users should be aware that inactive profiles are subject to purge by the [Cleanup Service](/service-cleanup).

 The *User Profile* allows managing preferences and settings that are applicable to the current user.